quodlibet/quodlibet/quodlibet/docs/guide/playback/replaygain.rst

 *Fall-back gain* is the volume adjustment that gets used for songs with no replay gain tags (which have not been analyzed).
-Most audio files are rather high volume these days and the difference between a 89db song and an unadjusted song can be quite high (e.g. >9dB).
+Most audio files are rather high volume these days and the difference between an 89db song and an unadjusted song can be quite high (e.g. >9dB).
 So to avoid a sudden volume jump, try setting this value to the average gain adjustment in your library.